|

 disguise, wasn't as easy to see, but it's rectangular displacement amid

-the stars was obvious enough.
+the stars was clear enough.

 54. More data poured in regarding the system